polydawn/repeatr/README.md

 Repeatr is applying the same theology to complex systems -- write down all the inputs precisely, do the same operation, and always get the same thing.

-Aside from the sheer simplicity argument...
-Repeatability is the cornerstone of science and engineering.
-(No?
-Okay, go read [doc/why-repeat](doc/why-repeat.md) and I'll see if I can convince you!)
+Work faster by using reproducible processes to remove variables.

-Getting the ability to repeat a process knocked out early makes everything else both easier and safer.
+Getting the ability to repeat a process locked down early makes working with it safer and easier, and moving forward *simpler*.